Interpreting Citations

 newspaper

 Last Name, First Name & First Name Last Name.
 "Title of Article."
 Title of NewspaperDay Month Year, pages or URL.
 Brown, Lianna.
 “160 Lights Installed Across Campus as Part of Student Government Initiative.”
-Four Estate, 17 Dec.
+Fourth Estate, 17 Dec.
 2020, https://gmufourthestate.com/2020/12/17/160-lights-installed-across-campus-as-part-of-student-government-initiative/.
 It might be tricky to tell newspapers apart from magazines.
 Compare this example title to the one above and notice that the title reads like a statement while the magazine article title is more polished.
 Most people access newspapers online, which is why the URL is important in this citation.

 Webpage